apache/apisix-ingress-controller/docs/en/latest/practices/check-crd-status.md

 - an available Kubernetes cluster
 - an available APISIX and APISIX Ingress Controller installation

+## Take ApisixRoute resource as an example

-## deploy and check ApisixRoute resource
+### deploy and check ApisixRoute resource

 1. first deploy an ApisixRoute resource